-The Manitou Springs Arts Council seeks to recognize the spirit of volunteerism and past winners of Manni Awards, which honor outstanding community service.
-The Council is calling for a permanent sculpture in downtown Manitou Springs, Colo., valued at $5,200, to be completed and installed, hopefully, by the end of 2020.
+The Manitou Springs Arts Council (MSAC) seeks to recognize the spirit of volunteerism and past winners of Manni Awards, which honor outstanding volunteers of Manitou Springs (CO).
+The MSAC is a non-profit organization whose mission is to preserve, promote and pursue collaboration between artists and the arts community.
+The MSAC is calling for a permanent sculpture in downtown Manitou Springs, and has a budget of $5,200 for the project.

 Manni History and Description